-In June 2016, the FASB issued ASU 2016-13, "Financial Instruments-Credit Losses (Topic 326)".
-The pronouncement changes the impairment model for most financial assets, and will require the use of an "expected loss" model for instruments measured at amortized cost.
+In June 2016, the FASB issued ASU 2016-13, "Financial Instruments-Credit Losses (Topic 326)", which has been subsequently updated by ASU 2019-04, 2019-05, 2019-10, 2019-11 and 2020-03.
+The amendments change the impairment model for most financial assets, and will require the use of an "expected loss" model for instruments measured at amortized cost.
 Under this model, entities will be required to estimate the lifetime expected credit loss on such instruments and record an allowance to offset the amortized cost basis of the financial asset, resulting in a net presentation of the amount expected to be collected on the financial asset.
 This pronouncement is effective for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2019.
 The Company does not expect a material impact to its consolidated financial statement upon adoption of this ASU.